Risks for Businesses and Others

 Domestic economic trends and trends in client IT investment

 The Group draws its clients from a wide range of industries, including manufacturing, distribution, finance, and services.
-Trends in client IT investment and demand, which reflect economic conditions and events like the COVID-19 pandemic, can affect Group business results.
+Trends in client IT investment and demand, which reflect economic conditions can affect Group business results.
 Within each industry, the Group competes directly against other firms to win orders from client firms.
 It is not always possible to anticipate the combined impact of these various factors.
 Nevertheless, the Group takes various measures to avoid and/or minimize their potential impact, including making staff allocations after identifying and anticipating demand trends at client firms.

 Risks related to information systems integration